dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 From now on, we will be working with `minfi`, although similar steps are to be followed in other packages.
 This package is highly compatible with other packages.
 The input for `minfi` are [[IDAT format|IDAT]] files.

+The general workflow with minfi is:

 ![[Pasted image 20240325195052.png]]

+The main classes in `minfi` are:

+- `RGChannelSet`: Contains the raw intensities of the green and red channels.
+- `MethylSet`: Contains data organized at the probe level, with two channels: methylated and unmethylated.
+-

 ### Reading the data